groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-pdf-documents/watermarks-in-pdf-document.md

 * An image XObject represents a sampled visual image such as a photograph.
 * A form XObject is a self-contained description of an arbitrary sequence of graphics objects.
 * A PostScript XObject contains a fragment of code expressed in the PostScript page description language.
-PostScript XObjects are no longer recommended to be used.
+PostScript XObjects are no longer recommended.
 {{< /alert >}}

 Image XObject and Form XObject are used by GroupDocs.Watermark API to add [ImageWatermark](https://reference.groupdocs.com/net/watermark/groupdocs.watermark.watermarks/imagewatermark) and [TextWatermark](https://reference.groupdocs.com/net/watermark/groupdocs.watermark.watermarks/textwatermark) respectively.
 XObjects are considered as a page real content, therefore, they are not removed by Adobe Acrobat during document sanitization.